johnofleek/PiloT/networkManagerDocs/README.md

 3. How to start a shell terminal
    1. Hold down keys [CTRL] [ALT] T or
    1. Use the RPi Terminal icon
+4. At the time of writting the shell scripts below (.sh) are in this folder ~/Pilot/scripts_pilotControl/